Roll20/roll20-api-scripts/Supernotes/README.md

 *--images* Pulls all images from the bio field of the character assigned to a token, if any exist.
 Otherwise returns notice that no artwork is available

-*--image[1-9]* Pulls indexed image from the bio field of the character assigned to a token, if any exist. *--image1* will pull the first image, *--image2* the second and so on.
+*--image[number]* Pulls indexed image from the bio field of the character assigned to a token, if any exist. *--image1* will pull the first image, *--image2* the second and so on.
 Otherwise returns first image if available.
 If no images are available, returns notice that no artwork is available.

 *--help* Displays help.